llorcasantana/nuxt3-notyf/README.md

   notyf.info('This is an info notification')
 }
 const error = () => {
-  notyf.info('This is an error notification')
+  notyf.error('This is an error notification')
 }
 ```